arkovia/acts/constitution-act.md

 If the unavailable Gen becomes present and capable, and they still hold a winning position, then the Gen's position will be returned.

-## Part 5: Arksembly
-### Section 1: Preamble
-The Arksembly (Arksembly EGI) is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
-All eligable voting citizens have the ability to:

-- Draft and propose legislation
-- Elect EGI leaders where the law allows using optional Single-Transferable-Voting (instant-run-off).
-- Discuss & debate
-- Vote

-### Section 2: Eligiblity to Vote
-To vote you must:
-- Be over 16 years of age or emancipated
-- Be a full citizen
-- Not have a prison sentence above 6 years

-### Section 3: Legislative Process
-#### Segment 1: Proposing Changes
-1. Citizens may initiate proposals to:
-    - Create new legislation
-    - Replace or repeal existing legislation
-    - Modify/Supersede existing legislation

-2. Citizens initially propose changes, provide a description, explain the benefits, reasons, purposes and views and purposes behind the changes.

-3. Proposals enable the citizens to have direct control over the policies and laws of the country.

-#### Segment 2: Development stage
-Citizens use this opportunity to discuss, debate, improve and scruitinize proposed changes through the debating platform provided by Arksembly EGI

-#### Segment 3: Published for voting
-- The drafter chooses to publish the legislative draft
-- At this stage, no more changes can be made to the legislation, and voting begins.
-- Voting lasts a minimum of one week.
-- Voting lasts a maximum of 2 months before results are finalised.
-- If the votes approval rating is above `50%+` after one week, it is legally valid.
-- Any further voting between the minimum and maximum dates follows the Anti-flicker system

-#### Segment 4: Anti-flicker system

-The anti-flicker system exists to prevent laws from flickering valid and invalid during voting between the minimum and maximum voting period, which may cause logistical and legal issues.

-To prevent this, laws will have a tolerance point of `5%`, split evenly at the center.

-Laws that are already approved need to go below to `47.5%` before becoming invalid, and laws that are invalid need to go above `52.5%` before becoming approved.

-#### Segment 3: Implementation
-1. After the legislation is approved, the enforcement of the legislation may begin.
-2. If required, EGIs are formed by the Business EGI.
-3. If required, citizens elect any electable EGI positions using optional Single-Transferable-Voting (instant-run-off) system.

 ## Part 6: Law System
 ### Section 1: Preamble